Pros and Cons of Ranked-Choice Voting (RCV)

 It’s like saying that signatures should only consist of your first name because writing both your first and last name is too much effort.
 Yes, technically writing both names is more effort.
 But that additional effort is so minimal it can be ignored.

 And this is borne out in the data.
 In the decades that ranked-choice voting has been in use in the U.S., election turnout and ballot completion have not been negatively impacted.
-For example, in Maine, turnout for both the 2018 (first midterm election using RCV) and the 2020 (first presidential election with RCV) elections were higher than previous comparable elections.
+In Alaska's 2022 Congressional Special Election, 73% ranked more than one candidate, 85% found ranked-choice voting simple, and 99.8% of votes cast were valid.
+In Maine, turnout for both the 2018 (first midterm election using RCV) and the 2020 (first presidential election with RCV) elections were higher than previous comparable elections.

 If you still think ranked-choice voting sounds complicated, you can always see exactly how it works using RankedVote.